skeeto/bitpack/README.md

 ## API

 Rather than return and accept unibyte strings, each function operates on the current buffer.
-This buffer must not be mulibyte (i.e.
+This buffer must not be multibyte (i.e.
 `set-buffer-multibyte` to nil).

 The `byte-order` argument can be `:>` (big endian) or `:<` little